 Long-Term Sources of Working Capital Financing

 Long-term sources can also be divided into internal and external sources.
-Long-term internal sources of finance are retained profits and provision for depreciation whereas external sources are Share Capital, long-term loan, and debentures.
+The internal sources of finance include retained profits and provision for depreciation, whereas external sources include share capital, long-term loans, and debentures.

 Provision for Depreciation